rocicorp/diff-server/README.md

 The tradeoff is that some transactions that one peer runs and sees succeed locally may later be rolled back if conflicting concurrent transactions occurred.
 However, note that the same is true in some sense for any totally or sticky available database, since writes one peer performs might be undone by conflicting writes on another peer.
+Replicant increases the granularity of these potentially reverted writes from a single key to an entire transaction, thus enabling transactional integrity in an automatically synchronizing system without manual conflict resolution.

 # Status